Stuart Dallas: Leeds United

 Dallas made his Premier League debut in the first match of the season against Liverpool on 12 September 2020, starting in the 4–3 defeat at Anfield to the reigning champions.
 He scored his first Premier League goal on 2 November 2020 in a 4–1 home defeat to Leicester City after his cross "flew over everybody in the box and into Schmeichel's net".
 Dallas made his 200th appearance for the club on 22 November 2020 in a 0–0 draw with Arsenal.
 On 10 April 2021, he scored both goals as Leeds won 2–1 away at Manchester City despite playing the second-half with ten players following a red card for Liam Cooper.
 Manager Bielsa praised his performance, stating that it gave him "great happiness" because his game is based on "a lot of generosity" adding that "this year has allowed Dallas to show a part of himself that we didn’t know he had."
 Dallas scored eight goals in 38 appearances, and was awarded Leeds' Player of the Season, Players' Player of the Season and Goal of the Season (his second against Manchester City in April) awards.
 In July 2021, he signed a new three-year contract with the club.

 Dallas scored his only goal of the 2021–22 season on 2 January 2022 in a 3–1 victory over Burnley in the league.
 On 30 April 2022, Dallas suffered a serious knee injury in a clash with Manchester City's Jack Grealish.
 It was later confirmed that Dallas had suffered a femoral fracture and underwent surgery in London, an injury that subsequently kept him out for the entire 2022–23 campaign, during which Leeds suffered relegation to the Championship.

-Despite returning to team training in September 2023, Dallas would also miss the entirety of the 2023–24 campaign in the EFL Championship.
+Despite returning to team training in September 2023, Dallas was still in recovery, and would also miss the entirety of the 2023–24 campaign in the EFL Championship.

 On 10 April 2024, Dallas announced his retirement from professional football following his 2-year long battle with injury, stating that he "must now accept the fact [his] knee suffered irreparable damage".
+Northern Ireland manager Michael O'Neill stated that Dallas had "maximized everything from his career".
 He made over 400 appearances for club and country across 17 years as a footballer.